-The easiest solution for beginners is to delete Limit Login Attempts plugin using FTP and then re-install it later once you can login.
+The easiest solution for beginners is to simply delete the Limit Login Attempts Reloaded folder, and then reinstall the plugin later once you can log in.

-You need to login to your site via FTP and then go to /wp-content/plugins/.
-Once you’re there, you can simply delete the limit-login-attempts plugin folder.
+You need to access your site using your FTP client or file manager, and then go to the /wp-content/plugins/ folder.
+Once you’re there, you can simply delete the limit-login-attempts-reloaded plugin folder.

 UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_lockouts' LIMIT 1;